 For example, a classic competency many companies want in their hires is customer focus.
 Another is thinking with data.
 This website lists several competencies in case you want to look at more examples.

-The best place to find out what competencies the company you are applying to is interested in, is to visit the organizations website.
-Almost all organizations have a "about us" section.
+The best place to find out what competencies the company you are applying to is interested in, is to visit the organization's website.
+Almost all organizations have an "about us" section.
 If you read between the lines you'll find the competencies they care most about staring you right in the face.

 So if a company talks a lot about how they work in a very volatile industry - a competency they will be looking for is adaptability.
 If they talk a lot about people and teamwork, you'll definitively be probed on competencies related to dealing with people - from leadership to training others.